Merci-chao/userChrome.js/README.md

 2. Make sure that no other tab-related scripts and CSS styles are currently activated.
 Just in case, temporarily move all other `.js` and `.css` files out of the `chrome` folder.
 3. Download the 📥 [script file](https://github.com/Merci-chao/userChrome.js/raw/refs/heads/main/MultiTabRows@Merci.chao.uc.js) and place it into the `chrome` folder.
 4. Restart Firefox to apply.
-5. If you moved some files out of `chrome` in step 2, ensure this script works as expected.
-Once confirmed, you can move the files back into the folder.
-Modify the scripts and style rules if any conflicts arise.
+5. If you moved some files out of `chrome` in step 2, please confirm that this script works as expected.
+Once verified, you can move the files back into `chrome`.
+If any conflicts arise, modify the scripts and style rules accordingly.
 If you need help, please provide the information [here](https://github.com/Merci-chao/userChrome.js/issues/new).

 > [!IMPORTANT]
 > If the script loader stops working after updating Firefox, please visit the page above and reinstall the latest version of the script loader.